mgetz34/employee-tracker/README.md

 ## Description

 This application utilizes node.js, inquirer, mysql2, and the console.table package to assemble a command line interface to build, query, and manage a team of employees.
 This application will allow the user to enter an employees information, as well as their id linking to other tables such as role and department.
 The application will allow the user to filter employees based on their manager, department, as well as various other queries including adding and deleting employees and departments.
 This app helps to strengthen the use and understanding of node.js, and various associated packages including the mysql databse management system.
 Also, this app helps to solve the problem of needing to view, query, and manipulate a database of employees and various roles and departments, providing useful and pertinant information.
+See the usage section for a sample screenshot of db query output, as well as an excel planner for making user requested joins to the company_db sql database.

 ## Installation